-Who are the Proud Boys, and what are the implications of Trump telling them to ‘stand by’?
+Who are the Proud Boys, the group Trump told to ‘stand back and stand by’?

 Proud Boys International Chairman Enrique Tarrio said the president’s mention has been great for recruiting and recognition — the Proud Boys put out a call for people interested in joining to reach out — but he lamented that the national conversation linked his group with white supremacy.

 “You can call us many names.
 You can call us a whole bunch of different names.
 I think most of them are not true.
 But one of the things we’re not is white supremacists and fascists,” he said.
-“When you apply to become a part of a chapter or part of our fraternity, it isn’t like we ask, what’s your race, are you a white supremacist, are you a fascist.”
+“When you apply to become a part of a chapter or part of our fraternity, it isn’t like we ask, ‘What’s your race?
+Are you a white supremacist?
+Are you a fascist?’ ”

 The Proud Boys describe themselves as a “Western chauvinist” men’s club that believes in ending welfare, closing borders and adhering to traditional gender roles.
 According to the Southern Poverty Law Center, the group maintains affiliation with extremists and is known for misogynistic and anti-Muslim rhetoric.
 The group’s founder, Gavin McInnes, told NBC News in 2017, “I think it’s fair to call me Islamophobic."

-McGinnis, who has since distanced himself from the Proud Boys, has pushed back against organizations that have deemed them a hate group, suing the SPLC over the classification.
+McInnes, who has since distanced himself from the Proud Boys, has pushed back against organizations that have deemed it a hate group, suing the SPLC over the classification.

 McInnes, who co-founded Vice in 1994, launched the Proud Boys in fall 2016 in an essay for Taki’s Magazine, a far-right outlet where white nationalist Richard Spencer previously served as managing editor.
 The group was named after the song “Proud of Your Boy,” an outtake from the soundtrack to the Disney musical “Aladdin.”
 McInnes reportedly hated the song because he believed it disparaged men.

-The basic tenet of the group, McGinnes wrote at the time, is “Western chauvinists who refuse to apologize for creating the modern world.”
+The basic tenet of the group, McInnes wrote at the time, is “Western chauvinists who refuse to apologize for creating the modern world.”
 He continued: “Like Archie Bunker, they long for the days when ‘girls were girls and men were men.’
 This wasn’t controversial even twenty years ago, but being proud of Western culture today is like being a crippled, black, lesbian communist in 1953.”

 “Western chauvinist,” he added, “includes all races, religions, and sexual preferences.”

-Becoming a full-fledged Proud Boy is a four-step process, according to McGinnes’s essay.
+Becoming a full-fledged Proud Boy is a four-step process, according to McInnes’s essay.
 First, a prospective member publicly declares he’s a Proud Boy.
 Second, he undergoes a ritual beating that continues until he can name five breakfast cereals.
 “The rationale here is we all need better ‘adrenaline control,’ ” McGinnes wrote.
 Members must also swear off masturbation at this stage.

 At the third level, members get a Proud Boy tattoo bearing the group’s name.
 The fourth and final step involves getting into a public fight that advances the group’s cause.